Four Steps to Student Success

 Step 1: Evaluate—Gather, enter, and analyze the data

-Gathering data on student performance is an essential element that, when used effectively, can lead to sound instructional decisions and extraordinary student performance.
-If a client has not chosen a testing and data gathering tool, our consultants can help choose an efficient and worthy tool for the job.
-If a client has chosen a progress monitoring tool and data management system, it needs to be used effectively to deliver data that is meaningful and accurate.
-Making instructional decisions with faulty data is an inefficient use of resources.
+Effectively gathering and evaluating data on student performance is essential to making sound instructional decisions that lead to extraordinary student performance.
+If a client has not chosen a testing and data-gathering tool, our consultants can help clients choose one worthy of the job.
+If a client has chosen a progress-monitoring tool and data management system, it needs to be used effectively in order to deliver data that is meaningful and accurate, and to avoid making ineffectual instructional decisions based on faulty data, which wastes resources.
 Our consultants can help clients use their curriculum-based measurement tools effectively so data is accurate and helps drive instruction.

 Step 2: Plan the intervention

-Creating an intervention plan for each student and allocating resources to meet the needs of that student is a job that is perfected with experience.
+Creating an intervention plan for each student, and allocating resources to meet that student's needs, is a job that is perfected with experience.
 When the reading team gathers to discuss the deficiencies of each student, those decisions are more efficient and accurate when data from assessments and data management reports are on the table.
-Winsor Learning experts work with reading teams and administrators to help plan their intervention strategies, and allocate resources (both human and monetary) so schools are able to take their existing staff and realign them to meet student needs.
+Winsor Learning experts work with reading teams and administrators on planning their intervention strategies and helping allocate human and monetary resources so schools can take their existing staff and realign them to meet student needs.
 This process sets instructors and students up for success.

 Step 3: Implement the intervention

-Once instruction is happening, the cycle starts over by evaluating the student progress.
-We ask “Is it working?”
-Schools must periodically gather and analyze data on student performance and view reports on the literacy program to gauge the success of the interventions being used with each student.
-Adjustments to the teacher’s instructional materials and training as well as student grouping are all essential to the continued success of each student.
+As instruction is taking place, student progress is evaluated and the cycle starts over.
+We ask, “Is it working?”
+Schools must periodically gather and analyze data on student performance and view reports on the literacy program to gauge the success of the interventions being conducted with each student.
+Adjustments to teachers' instructional materials and training as well as student grouping are all essential to continued student success.
 Winsor Learning experts help administrators and teachers make these adjustments based on the student data and reports.

-While data-driven decisions should be a part of the strategy that schools employ to strive for student success, there is need for a methodology that overlays the effort.
-Whereas Response to Intervention (RTI) provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation and therefore a chance for challenges to arise that impede successful implementation.
-A daily, monthly, and yearly work plan combined with support from experts who have experience overcoming RTI challenges is a major element of the methodology.
+While data-driven decisions should be part of a school's strategy for student success, an overlaid methodology is needed.
+Although Response to Intervention (RTI) provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation, and this opens the door for obstacles to arise that impede successful implementation.
+A daily, monthly, and yearly work plan combined with ongoing professional support from experts who have experience overcoming RTI challenges is a major element of our methodology.